c0d3m4st4/PiXploitHost/README.md

 4.55 support

+**How to upgrade from previous version**

 To upgrade from previous version, just follow the guide from the "Clone the repo and exploit submodules" subsection in the "Cloning PiXploitHost repository" section.

+Please note, the "install" script will delete all contents in /var/www/html/ directory, so if you are hosting anything else in there, make sure to back it up first, or modify the script to meet your needs.

 **19/02/2018**